zushicat/single-image-SRGAN/README.md

 Pretrainer and Trainer certainly could be in one class (with slighlty different training calls) but for the sake of clarity I separated them.
 (If you take a look at both classes you'll see the code redundance.
 In this case, I decided that clarity trumps elegance.)

-Otherwise, I tried to sufficiently comment the code.
+Otherwise, I tried to sufficiently comment the code and hope this is clear enough for an understanding of what's going on.

 Training process of Pretrainer and Trainer (as implemented in the \__main\__ part of srgan.py):
 ```